CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/commands.md

 | Use `Convert Object To Text` block | where `Object` property has a value of `{CommandText: "select * from Table", Parameters: null}` | `"1/7/2022 1:00:00 PM +00:00"` | Expression | See [Convert Object To Text][] |
 | Use `Convert Object To Json` block    | where `Object` property has a value of `{CommandText: "select * from Table", Parameters: null}` | `""` | Expression | See [Convert Object To Json][] |

+### Parameterised Commands

+It is recommended to always use parameterised commands as they prevent [SQL Injection][] attacks by ensuring the parameters are sanitised before the command is executed.

+The `@` symbol denotes a parameter within the [CommandText][] (e.g. `"SELECT * FROM Table WHERE Name = @Parameter"`).
+An example of using parameters can be found in [Executing Multiple Commands (Safe)][], whereas, an example of inserting variables into a statement without parameters can be found in [Executing Multiple Commands (Unsafe)][]

+For more information see [Parameterised Commands][Block: Parameterised Commands].

 ### Property Editor Support

 * The Expression Editor is available for [Input][] properties where the data type is `Commands`.